Human resource management

 Upon successful completion of the HR management program, you will be prepared for graduate studies in human resources or a career in HR, business, unions, industrial relations or law.

 Ready to work with others and hone your communication and management skills?
 Then take a look at why a human resource management degree is right for you!

 pride in our program

 Through teaching, research and service, our program will equip you with the skills needed to excel in relationship building, engagement and development of organizational culture.
-What does our program offer?
+What does our HR management degree offer?

-- An emphasis on career planning and promotion of the Society of Human Resource Management’s (SHRM) professional certification examinations;
+- An emphasis on career planning and promotion of the Society of Human Resource Management’s professional certification examinations.

-- Faculty with international experience, extensive industry experience and published research in leading journals; and
+- Faculty with international experience, extensive industry experience and published research in leading journals.

 - Merit awards for the student SHRM chapter.